UltraMessaging/smx_perf/README.md

 This displays per-CPU statistics.
 It may be helpful to expand this window vertically to maximize the number of lines displayed.
-While a test is running, CPU 5 is receiving and CPU 7 is sending.
+While a test is running, CPU 5 is receiving, and CPU 7 is sending.
 Typically, both will be at 100% user mode CPU utilization.

 ***Window 2***: run "taskset -a 1 smx_perf_pub -a 7 -c smx.cfg -f 0x0 -r 100000 -n 1000000 -l 2000 -j 1000000000".